ArnaudBrousseau/arnaudbrousseau.com/src/documents/notes/tech-interviews.html.md

 Candidates (especially fresh graduates) expect to be grilled on fundamental computer science questions.
 I, on the other hand, am looking for my next colleague.
-Sure it's nice to talk about linked list and binary tree traversals but it's only a small portion of what a full-stack engineer needs to talk about in his or her job.
-Here's my attempt at listing the topics that are relevant, based on my experience as an engineer at Yelp.
-This includes CS fundamentals of course, and also a lot of other fundamentals that are extremely relevant once you start working.
+Sure it's nice to talk about linked list and binary tree traversals but it's only a small portion of what software engineers talk about on the job.

+This post lists the topics that are relevant to software engineering based on what I've experienced at Yelp (and yes, this includes CS fundamentals!).
+This should hopefully convince you that:

+* this list is way too long, both for the candidate (how can you expect them to learn ALL of this?) and the interviewer (how can you expect to probe on all these topics?)
+* it's silly to grill candidates on CS fundamentals over and over since it represents such a small subset of what's relevant day-to-day

+Towards the end I'll close with some thoughts on culture fit and "soft" questions that you can use to gauge a candidate on whether they are likely to be a fit for your team (you can also use this to prepare yourself before interviewing!)

+Let's start with the big list, roughly organized from backend to frontend.

 # Unix